rsz_199362bc73d551930019b45770c60b76

 Route aggregation

 Next, we have route aggregation.
-Route summarization — also known as route aggregation — is a method to minimize the number of routing tables in an IP network.
-It consolidates selected multiple routes into a single route advertisement.
-The route serves two purposes in the network.
+Route summarization—also known as route aggregation—is a method to minimize the number of routing tables in an IP network.
+It consolidates selected multiple routes into a single route advertisement, which serves two purposes in the network.

 1. Breaking the network into multiple failure domains and